 - Add any desired directives to the file, and save

-- Upload the file using SFTP to the root directory of your site
+- Upload the file using SFTP or SSH Gateway to the root directory of your site

 Using the robots.txt file